Underwater Fluorometer with Miniature Spectrometer

 The innovative Miniature Spectrometer MINI-SPEC, being part of the basic DIVING-PAM-II system, adds a new level of information to studies of photosynthesis.
 The MINI-SPEC measures spectra of PAR, which are known to vary significantly with water depth.
 The device also permits spectral analyses of reflectance and fluorescence emission of a sample.
 Also new is an internal PAR sensor which continuously records the intensity of the internal light source of the DIVING-PAM-II.

 In situ investigations of cyanobacterial photosynthesis using a Walz DIVING-PAM fluorometer has been released.
 The video was recorded during a research campaign in Greenland (2013) which was targeted to photosynthesis of algae on surfaces of submarine mineral formations (ikaide columns).
-This research campaign was sponsored in part by Walz.
+Campaign was sponsored in part by Walz.

 Miniature spectrometer for PAR measurement, spectral information on PAR and reflectance